 TCP port number which the data is being sent to.

 Used for initiating the connection and then keeping track of the order of data.

-Gives the size of the TCP header in bytes.
-The minimum is 20 bytes, if ‘Options’ are used then they may add up to an additional 40 bytes.
+The data offset field gives the size of the TCP header in bytes.
+The minimum is 20 bytes.
+If 'Options' are used, then they may add up to an additional 40 bytes.
 The maximum size of a TCP header (data offset) is 60 bytes.

 The Transmission Control Protocol has these 3 bits reserved for future use.
 They should be set to zero.

 URG: Urgent Pointer field significant

 SYN: Synchronize sequence numbers